paolosalvatori/zone-redundant-aks-and-storage/README.md

 3. Create a [persistent volume claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) which references a storage class which makes use of [Zone Redundant Storage for managed disks (ZRS)](https://learn.microsoft.com/en-us/azure/virtual-machines/disks-redundancy#zone-redundant-storage-for-managed-disks), for example the `managed-csi-premium-zrs` storage class we introduced in the previous section.
 4. When deploying pods to a zone-redundant node pool, it is essential to ensure optimal distribution and resilience.
 To achieve this, you can utilize the [Pod Topology Spread Constraints](https://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints/) Kubernetes feature.
 By implementing Pod Topology Spread Constraints, you gain granular control over how pods are spread across your AKS cluster, taking into account failure-domains like regions, availability zones, and nodes.
 In this scenario, you can create constraints that span pod replicas across availability zones, as well as across different nodes within a single availability zone.
 By doing so, you can achieve several benefits.
 First, spreading pod replicas across availability zones ensures that your application remains available even if an entire zone goes down.
 Second, distributing pods across different nodes within a zone enhances fault tolerance, as it minimizes the impact of node failures or maintenance activities.
 By using Pod Topology Spread Constraints, you can maximize the resilience and availability of your applications in an AKS cluster.
 This approach optimizes resource utilization, minimizes downtime, and delivers a robust infrastructure for your workloads across multiple availability zones and nodes.

-### Test Workload resiliency of an AKS cluster with Zone Redundant Node Pools
+### Test Workload resiliency of an AKS cluster with Zonal Node Pools

 In this test, we simulate a situation where agent nodes in a particular availability zone experience a failure and become unavailable.
 The goal is to ensure that the application can still operate properly on the agent nodes in the remaining availability zones.
 To avoid any interference from the cluster autoscaler during the test and to guarantee that the user-mode zone-redundant node pool has exactly three nodes, each in a different availability zone, you can run the following bash script.
 This script disables the cluster autoscaler for each node pool and manually sets the number of nodes to three.